lericson/da/README.md

-# Reference Implementation of Distance Advantage Exploration
+# Minimal Reproduction of Distance Advantage Exploration

 This repository is a distilled version of the algorithms developed for the paper ``Information Gain Is Not All You Need''.

-Note that though the code is not identical, the results stay mostly the same.
+Note that though the code is not identical to the code that was used to produce the paper, the results stay mostly the same.
+This version is optimized for readability and reproducibility rather than exact duplication.
+Key differences
-The major differences are:
+include:

  1. Path planning is 4-connected whereas the paper was 8-connected.
 To compensate for this, a line-of-sight path simplifier is applied.
 Briefly,